aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 You may also notice that a new file (tallyUnicorn.js) has been introduced.
 This contains code for the new lambda function in which will need to be subscribed to the same SNS topic in order to receive messages.
 Once the message is received, it will proceed to update a separate DynamoDB table that keeps track of the number of times each unicorn has been dispatched so far.

-This module will also be a challenge as it will take your knowledge mainly from module 3 in which you will provision and update:
+This module will also be a challenge as it will take your knowledge mainly from module 3 in which you will provision a new Lambda and DynamoDB table and update the existing Lambda IAM policy.
-1. DynamoDB table
-2. Lambda function
-3. Lambda IAM Policy

 Most importantly, you will also learn to subscribe a Lambda function to an SNS topic.

 Lets Begin!